The university is 25 years old. Discover its past and present. Help build its future.

 In the event that a member of academic staff from the University of Girona transfers to the University the intellectual property rights over their artistic, literary or scientific work, the University would act in the same way as with industrial property rights.

 The University of Girona website uses its own and third-party cookies for technical and analytical purposes.
-If you would like further information please access our Cookies Policy.
+To manage them use the manager.
+If you would like further information, please access our Cookies Policy.